Skip to main content

 Google Chrome Installed Extensions

-Screenshot of Google Chrome installed extensions
+Google Chrome installed extensions.

 It is, and the user is unable to disable or remove it, as why would we want them to?